 - 1. Time slot 16 is not available if the port is assigned to an E1 WAN link whose TS 16 is programmed for cas or ccs. - 2.
-The only options available for the SRU-LD10 (8225) card are: a, b-5, b-10, b-20, hlink and adpcm.

-- 3. Speeds of 0.3, 1.2, and 14.4 are not supported for synchronous channels (except 14.4 sync with FRAME set to adpcm or hlink). - 4.
+Speeds of 0.3, 1.2, and 14.4 are not supported for synchronous channels (except 14.4 sync with FRAME set to adpcm or hlink). - 3.
 Communication Configuration is a three step process.
-This field will show n/a when sync is chosen as the INTF option. - 5.
-Delay Optimization is not available on SRU-LD10 (8225) because it is already maximized for throughput. - 6.
+This field will show n/a when sync is chosen as the INTF option. - 4.
 Majority Error Correction is a two step process.
 You will only see the choices off and on.
 When on is chosen, the other alternatives will appear.